What is Child Abuse?

 - a neighbor, or family friend

-So what will happen when you share this information with a trusted adult?
+So what will happen if you make a report?
 Every state and every situation is different, but here are some basics:

 - Someone will contact you and get as much information about the situation as possible.

-- Your information will be reviewed and screened to determine if anything truly abusive is happening, or there isn't enough information.
+- Reports are reviewed to determine which ones they need to investigate.
+Some reports are screened out if they don't indicate that anything truly abusive is happening, or there isn't enough information.

 - Next, an investigator (or caseworker) starts gathering information to clarify if abuse occurred, if it is likely to happen again, and – most especially – to make sure the child is safe.

 - Once they understand the facts, they determine what services or resources would best help the family.
 They might recommend counseling for some families, or removal from the home.
 It all depends whether everyone will be safe at home.